|

 THE CHILDREN OF BENJAMIN (1753 - 1816)

 Benjamin’s son Saul was born in Whitechapel, London on 26 March 1788.
 On 12 November 1810 he married Leah de Abraham Haim Brendahan at Bevis Marks Synagogue in London.
 The couple had nine children – Benjamin born in 1812, Abraham in 1814, David in 1817, Sophia in 1820, Alfred in 1822, Julia in about 1824 Eliza in 1826, Edwin in 1828 and Emma in 1830 (details below).
 In 1816 Saul and his brother David were bequeathed their father’s butcher’s shop “in case they shall be disposed to join in copartnership together and carry on my business of a Butcher but not otherwise”.
-And indeed in 1846 Saul was a “meat salesman”, living at 145 Kingsland Road; five years later he was at 9 Dorset Place North in Kennington, still working as a butcher.
-He died on 12 August 1852 in Newington, Surrey; Leah died on 5 February 1875.
+Indeed in 1846 Saul was a “meat salesman”, living at 145 Kingsland Road; Leah died on 5 February that year.
+In 1851 he was at 9 Dorset Place North in Kennington with David, Sophia and Emma, and still working as a butcher.
+He died on 12 August 1852 in Newington, Surrey.

 Benjamin’s third child, Jacob, was born in London on 30 September 1789.
 He died, still in London, in 1801.